MultitudeVR/ChatCompletionsGUI/README.md

     `python chat.py`

-4. Enter your OpenAI API key and Organization ID (if applicable) in the configuration fields, and click "Save API Key".
+After installation, enter your OpenAI API key and Organization ID (if applicable) in the configuration fields, and click "Save API Key".

 ## Features